-- 2.1 Access Arrangements are made to allow candidates with long-term or permanent disabilities gain access to BEC qualifications and to demonstrate their attainment in the best possible circumstances. - 2.2 The intention of Access Arrangements is to provide an environment in which all candidates can demonstrate what they know and what they can do.
-However, Access Arrangements should not give candidates an unfair advantage. - 2.3 In order to ensure fairness and equity, BEC will always require centres to provide evidence of need before any Access Arrangement can be agreed.
+- 2.1 Access Arrangements are made to allow candidates with long-term or permanent disabilities gain access to BEC qualifications and to demonstrate their attainment in the best possible circumstances.
+The Access Arrangements which might be agreed include allowing the candidate extra time in an examination, providing a modified question paper, and assisting the candidate in reading the question paper or in writing the answers. - 2.2 The intention of Access Arrangements is to provide an environment in which all candidates can demonstrate what they know and what they can do.
+However, Access Arrangements should not give candidates an unfair advantage. - 2.3 In order to ensure fairness and equity, BEC will always require centres to provide evidence of need before any Access Arrangements can be agreed.